 Early driver turnover is a significant issue, which can be resolved easily by setting clear expectations and regularly checking with the driver to make sure that both sides are satisfied and happy.

 Driver training is now more important than ever.
 The influx of new technological products, such as the ELD and dashcams, and ever-changing regulations have made it slightly more difficult for drivers to get up and running right away.

-However, if you have a thorough driver training and onboarding program, the new drivers that you hire would feel more comfortable and be less likely to quit.
+However, if you have a thorough driver training and onboarding program, the new drivers that you hire may feel more comfortable and be less likely to quit.
 Make sure new drivers are familiar with the fleet’s internal workflow.
 Arranging meetups with other employees over lunch or dinner is also a good idea to make new drivers feel welcome.

 Drivers also need to be trained for the specific ELD solution that you are using.
-That’s why it is important to not only have a training system for the electronic logging device, but also to use an ELD solution that is very driver-friendly and easy-to-use.
+That’s why it is important to not only have a training system for the electronic logging device but also to use an ELD solution that is very driver-friendly and easy to use.

 An effective driver retention strategy begins with the driver recruitment process.
 Shortlisting the right drivers for your fleet, offering competitive packages, and setting clear expectations right from the start are a few ways to improve the turnover rate and survive amid the growing driver shortage problem.